ZoltanNyaradi/Beginner-Bodybilders/README.md

 * As it was mentioned it will be possible to switch between log in and sign up form.
 * The link to sign up will load the log in page, but the sign up form.
 * A database will be added.
 The user lifting weights will be stored in a database, so they can reach it from any device.
-* The box coloring function will be rewritten in JavaScript.
-Further details can be found in the testing section

 ## Technologies Used